joey-qytyku/OS-90-fixed/README.md

 OS/90 has no specific memory requirement, but may fail at any point if there is too little.
 1MB is enough for very basic use, but at least 2MB is recommended.

-There is also no CPU requirement, but the i386SX may not be the best option because OS/90 uses a lot of 32-bit code.
+There is also no CPU requirement except for a 32-bit processor, but the i386SX may not be the best option because OS/90 uses a lot of 32-bit code.

-A VGA adapter is required.
+A VGA adapter is required for the UI.

 # Installation and Use

 OS/90 releases are ZIP files.
-The entire OS goes inside the OS/90 directory in the root.
+The entire OS goes inside the `OS90` directory in the root.

+Installing the OS is done by creating an OS90 directory at the root of the boot medium and extractign the installation ZIP into it.
+Any additional packages for the OS will also be extracted somewhere in this directory.

+It is very unlikely that OS/90 install files will even not fit inside a floppy disk.

 ## Boot Media

 OS/90 can be booted from a floppy disk or a hard disk.

-## Boot Options

-There are several bootloaders to choose from which are inside the OS/90 directory.

-- OS90.COM:    Load kernel in extended memory
-- OS90LOW.COM: Load kernel in conventional memory
-- OS90HMA.COM  Load kernel in high memory area

-## Installing Drivers

-If a DOS driver is not sufficient for proper device support, a device driver can be used.
-Drivers are `.DRV` files.
-Any drivers placed in `OS90\DEVICES` will automatically be loaded.

-Adding support for different subsystems is also done using drivers, which are instead placed in `OS90/SUBSYS`.

 # FAQ